vaibhavnimse11/devops-project-hub/README.md

 # DevOps Capstone Project - Implemented by Vaibhav Nimase

-This project showcases a complete CI/CD DevOps pipeline using industry-standard tools like Terraform, Jenkins, Docker, Kubernetes, Helm, and Prometheus-Grafana for monitoring.
+This project showcases a complete CI/CD DevOps pipeline using industry-standard tools like Terraform, Jenkins, Docker, Kubernetes, and Prometheus-Grafana for monitoring.

 ### 🔧 Tools & Technologies